spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - `Router.prepareAction function (convert strings to action function and parameter)
 - `zkLayoutStyles` styles `grid1`, `grid2`, `grid3`
 - `ZkTable.oneClick` open details with one click
+- `ZkTable` now implements ZkFieldBackend

 changed:

 - move RoutedModule from jvmMain to commonMain
+- fields and methods of tab container classes are now open
+- `ZkFieldBase` now has no type parameter
+- `ZkFieldBase` uses ZkFieldBackend instead the form itself
+- `ZkFieldBase.readOnly` is not an abstract field

 ## Lib: Markdown